 Don’t fall for these common SEO mistakes that can tank your search engine rankings.
 In the online world, there is so much bad SEO information out there, that it is hard to sift through it all.
 Below are the top 7 worst mistakes you can make for SEO (search engine optimization).

-Anchor text is a huge factor on why websites rank and why websites don’t rank well in search engine results.
-If you use the same anchor text over-and-over again, you may get an over optimization penalty from the search engines.
+Anchor text is a huge factor in why websites rank and why websites don’t rank well in search engine results.
+If you use the same anchor text over and over again, you may get an over-optimization penalty from the search engines.

 It’s a good rule of thumb to try and use as much anchor text as you can.
 Search engines look for websites that appear to be natural.
 If you keep getting the same anchor text over and over, this puts up red flags in the search engine algorithms.
 Think of it this way, if you asked 100 different people to link to your website and only gave them the URL, how many different anchors would there be?
 I’m sure at least half of the anchors would be unique.

 Write for your visitors and not for the search engines.
 So many times I have seen people trying to fit hundreds of keywords into their content.
 Not only does it read funny but also it looks unprofessional and search engines can easily catch on to this.

 When we optimize the content we usually use two keywords and fit them into the content on a single page.
 Anything more than that and you run the risk of keyword stuffing and causing a penalty in the search engines.

 3. Low-Quality Links

 Every website is going to get low-quality links, whether they are bought, traded, or just happen naturally via scrapper websites.
 Don’t worry about the ones out of your control.
 All of the big websites have scrapper links but the important thing is they have high-quality links to offset them.